configit-samples/clm-configuration/basics/docs/PRICE.md

 ## Quantity

 Quantity is part of calculating the price of a product; the price definitions may have specific logic regarding quantity such as volume discounts.
 Quantity consists of a value (amount) and a unit (e.g., pieces, boxes, bottles).
-Therefore we need to request the price sheet in a given quantity.
+Therefore, we need to request the price sheet in a given quantity.
 In our sample application, we have a `<PriceHeader>` component that lets the user change the quantity.

 It renders: